KOTOR-Community-Portal/mod-builds/content/k1/full.md

 **Download Instructions:** Download only the file which adds clothing, unless you like the head & face changes the mod makes

-**Installation Instructions:** Delete PO_pcarth3.tga before moving the other files to the override.
+**Installation Instructions:** Delete PO_pcarth3.tga before moving the three other files to the override.

 ___